Skip to Content

 • Shampoo and condition hair as usual.

-Repeat this three times a week until you see visible results.
+Repeat this three times a week to help restore moisture.
+This will not make your hair darker.
 The great thing about this method is how gentle it is on your hair.

 color correction

 Despite your best efforts to use the techniques we’ve outlined so far, your dyed hair color is still too light.
 Color correction might be your only option to tone it down.
-One way would be to wash your hair with a tinted shampoo to infuse darker pigments.
+One way would be to use a brunette or dark-blonde color-depositing conditioner or mask to deposit darker pigments.
+Always do a strand test first.

-The other option would be to go to a salon and have a professional give you some balayage highlights to create a more natural hair look.
+The other option would be to go to a salon and have a professional give you lowlights, a root smudge, or a reverse balayage to create a more natural hair look.
+Professional color correction can be a costly service (often $150–$300+).

 Prevention Before Cure